firefly-cpp/NiaARM/README.md

 ## General outline of framework
 NiaARM is a framework for Association Rule Mining based on nature-inspired algorithms for optimization.
 The framework is fully written in Python and runs on all platforms.
-NaARM allows users to automatically preprocess the data in a transaction database, to search for association rules and provide pretty output of rules found.
+NiaARM allows users to automatically preprocess the data in a transaction database, to search for association rules and provide pretty output of rules found.
 This framework also supports numerical and real-valued types of attributes besides the categorical ones.
-Mining the association rules is defined as an optimization and solved using the nature-inspired algorithms that comes from the related framework called [NiaPy](https://github.com/NiaOrg/NiaPy).
+Mining the association rules is defined as an optimization problem and solved using the nature-inspired algorithms that comes from the related framework called [NiaPy](https://github.com/NiaOrg/NiaPy).

 ## Detailed insights
 Current version witholds (but is not limited to) following functions: